aaronsisler/applications.events-admin.events-admin-service/README.md

     * Test(s) created/updated
     * Data set(s) created/updated
 * API collection (Bruno) is updated and committed to api-client repository
+* Bump the version of the app in the pom
 * Update the [change log](./CHANGELOG.md)

 ## Local Development